 If you’re ready to apply to the BSN program at Houston Christian University, start your application process here.

 If you still have questions and want more information, please contact us today.
-We’re ready to help you take your next steps to earning your BSN degree at HBU.
+We’re ready to help you take your next steps to earning your BSN degree at HCU.